grayrattus/phone-shell/README.md

 There are 2 commands that are most important

 `:Diary` - allows you to finish entry with diary emoji and current date.
-You can add your own by editing `dnvim.vim` `:Done` - simple mood tracker.
-Use it like `Diary 1` or `Diary 2`.
+You can add your own by editing `dnvim.vim`.
+Use it like `Diary cook 2` or `Diary program 1` where last number is the emoji.
+`:Done` - simple mood tracker.
+Use it like `Done 1` or `Done 2`.
 This will add emoji with current date.
 You can edit emoji and behavior in `dnvim.vim`

 # Other interesting stuff